100360

 Distributes clean linen, washes, dries, sorts, folds, and stores patients clothing.

-Collects, labels and transports laboratory specimens as assigned.
+Collects, labels, and transports laboratory specimens as assigned.
+Collects and files diagnostic test results.

-Transports patients to examinations, clinics, or recreational sites.
+Transports patients to examinations, clinics or recreational sites.

 Cleans rooms and changes bed linens.